nuxt/components/README.md

 - Type: `String`
 - Default: `''` (no prefix)

-Prefix components for specified `path`.
+Prefix all matched components.

+Example below adds `awesome-`/`Awesome` prefix to the name of components in `awesome/` directory.

 ```js
 // nuxt.config.js